 The fully accredited Master of Social Work (MSW) degree program prepares students for advanced and more specialized social work practice.
 Students select either Clinical Social Work or Organization and Community Leadership as an advanced concentration.
-Clinical Social Work prepares

-ANP 201 Introduction to Cultural Anthropology HDFS 442 Ethnic Families in America students to engage in professional practice with individuals, families, and small groups, using many different intervention techniques.
+Clinical Social Work prepares students to engage in professional practice with individuals, families, and small groups, using many different intervention techniques.
 Organization and Community Leadership trains students for work in policy, advocacy, community development, and administrative positions.

 The school emphasizes access to social work education, and has developed a wide range of options to meet the diverse needs of students.
-The school offers full MSW programs in Flint, Mid-Michigan, and Oakland County in addition to the East Lansing campus.
-A Weekend MSW program is available in Lansing, and a Statewide Blended program that utilizes a mix of online courses, videoconferencing, and small group face-to-face education to provide MSW access across Michigan.
+The school offers MSW programs in East Lansing and Flint, as well as a weekend program and a hybrid (face to face and online learning) program, call the Statewide Blended program.
 For all of these options, students can complete their field placements near where they live or work.